discordjs/guide/guide/creating-your-bot/command-handling.md

 # Command handling

+Unless your bot project is a small one, it's not a very good idea to have the structures of all your commands in a single file (`deploy-commands.js`).
+It's also not a very good idea to have all the replies of your commands in a single file (`index.js`) with a giant `if`/`else if` chain.

-As you add more commands to your bot, the `index.js` and `deploy-commands.js` files will get bigger and bigger.
-To solve this, you can move each command into its own file, and implement a *command handler* in your `index.js` and `deploy-commands.js`.
+If you want to implement features into your bot and make your development process a lot less painful, you'll want to move each command's structure and reply into its own file, and implement a *command handler* for both the `deploy-commands.js` and `index.js` file.
+Let's get started on that!

-If you've been following the guide, here are the base files and code we have so far:
+Here are the base files and code we'll be using:

 :::: code-group
 ::: code-group-item index.js